Mysore pak recipe is a super delicious and a popular sweet from mysore. It is made with just three main ingredients – besan, ghee and sugar.

 - If there is too much ghee at the sides or top, then invert the pan after 20 to 30 minutes, so that the excess ghee is removed.
 You can use this ghee while preparing dosa or greasing idli plates.

-- Once warm or cooled down, then just invert the pan on a chopping board or tray or plate.
-Tap the sides and the bottom of the pan. the mysore pak block falls of easily.
+- Once warm or cooled, then just invert the pan on a chopping board or tray or plate.
+Tap the sides and the bottom of the pan.
+The mysore pak block falls of easily.

-- Then slice the mysore pak into rectangular or square pieces.
+- Then cut the mysore pak into rectangular or square pieces.

 - Store in an air-tight container.
 It stays good for about a week to ten days at room temperature.

-- Serve as a festive sweet to your loved ones.
+- Serve as a festive sweet to your family or friends.

 Hi Dassana…